 Shelter provides advice about housing and homelessness on their website, over the phone (including a Typetalk service) or in person if you wish to arrange an appointment.
 They have offices all over the UK, the nearest to Tameside being the Greater Manchester office.

 An online debt advice service provided by National Debtline.
-You answer a series of questions regarding your income and expenditure, and recieve personalised advice on your situation.
+You answer a series of questions regarding your income and expenditure, and receive personalised advice on your situation.